MatthewMWR/TracePeek/README.md

 People with healthy relationships to reality should probably skip this section

 ### Relationship to other tools
+TracePeek is intended to fill a narrow gap in the ETW ecosystem (interactvity and PowerShell friendliness), not to compete with tools like WPT/WPR/xpert/WPA/PerfView, etc. which are already great at other workflows.

 TracePeek is a thin wrapper around Vance Morrison's wonderful TraceEvent library.
-The TraceEvent library provides broad coverage of diverse ETW scenarios, while TracePeek optimizes for my narrow use case (interactivity & PowerShell friendliness).
+The TraceEvent library provides broad coverage of diverse ETW scenarios, while TracePeek optimizes for a specific use case (interactivity & PowerShell friendliness).

-TracePeek is intended to fill a narrow gap in the ETW ecosystem (interactviity and PowerShell friendliness), not to compete with tools like WPT/WPR/xpert/WPA/PerfView, etc. which are already great at other workflows.

 ### Levels and Keywords
 For providers with a mix of high and low volume events, ETW Levels and Keywords can be an efficient filtering mechanism.
-TracePeek allows (like xperf) for colon separated Levels and Keywords.
-In other words:
+Like xperf, TracePeek allows for including Levels and Keywords in the input, along with provider names.
+Example:
--Providers "Microsoft-Windows-Winlogon:0xFFFF:0xFFFFFFFFFFFFFFFF" is equivalent to -Providers "Microsoft-Windows-Winlogon"
+-Providers 'Microsoft-Windows-Winlogon:0xFFFF:0xFFFFFFFFFFFFFFFF' is equivalent to -Providers 'Microsoft-Windows-Winlogon'

 ### Valid identifiers for providers
 TracePeek doesn't do anything special to parse provider identifiers specified by the caller.
-The caller is subject to normal ETW rules about provider names, for example:
+The caller is subject to normal ETW behavior about provider names, for example:
-- If you know the Guid for the provider, that should always work
+- Specifying the provider by Guid (like -Providers 'DBE9B383-7CF3-4331-91CC-A3CB16A3B538') is the most reliable, but sacrifices readability and puts the burden on the caller to know the Guid
-- You can use the name of the provider *if* that name can be resolved to a Guid at run-time.
+- Specifying the provider by name (like -Providers 'Microsoft-Windows-Winlogon') is more readable, but works only *if* that name can be resolved to a Guid at run-time.
 The two known cases of this are:
   - The provider name is registerd with the OS-- i.e., it can be seen in the output of logman.exe providers
-  - -OR- Whoever created the provider did not declare a specific Guid, and instead allowed the provider Guid to be a function of the provider name (aka the EventSource pattern).
+  - -OR- The original author of the provider used the Tracelogging/EventSource pattern, and did not declare a specific Guid, allowing the Guid to be a function of the name.

 ### What about the NT kernel provider, kernel flags, etc.?
 Given that kernel events tend to be very high volume, I have never had a scenario where I wanted to use TracePeek with them.
 If there is a cool scenario for using TracePeek with the NT kernel provider we could add support, probably using named groups of kernel flags similar to xpert and PerfView.